James D. Maxwell II: State judicial service in Mississippi

-Supreme Court of Mississippi
+On December 23, 2015, Governor Phil Bryant announced Maxwell's elevation to the State Supreme Court.

-On December 23, 2015, Governor Phil Bryant announced his appointment of Maxwell to the Supreme Court.
+In 2023, Maxwell wrote the 8-0 majority opinion of Saunders, et al. v.
+Mississippi concerning the establishment of the Capital Complex Improvement District (CCID); an inferior court created by HB 1020 which would allow the Chief Justice of the Mississippi Supreme Court to appoint four 'temporary special circuit judges' for a period of 42 months to assist with potential crime increases in the Jackson metro area.
+In his opinion Maxwell sided against the law stating that, while the Legislature had the authority to create separate inferior courts such as the CCID under Article I, Section II of the Mississippi Constitution, the appointment of judges by the Chief Justice violated state constitutional provisions that circuit-court judges be elected for a four year term.
+The appointment of judges to inferior courts were determined permissible only under 'exigent circumstances' such as 'emergenc[ies] or overcrowded dockets' as stated by the Mississippi Code Section 9-1-105(2).
+These judges were permitted to be only temporary, needing to have been appointed in collaboration with a majority of the State's Supreme Court Justices and to be 'tailored to address specific emergencies or docket crises', in contrast, the judges to be appointed by HB 1020 - despite being referred to as 'temporary special circuit judges' - were deemed to have "nothing expressly tethering them to a specific judicial need or exigency" and thus did not have the statutory support for their appointment.

 In 2025, Maxwell wrote the 8-1 majority opinion of in re the petition of S.M.-B., holding that a 16-year old transgender boy could not legally change his name to better fit his gender identity.
 Despite both of the teenager's parents consenting to the name change, Maxwell stated that according to Mississippi law and past precedent such as the 1957 Mississippi State Supreme Court decision Marshall v.
 Marshall, any name change must be "clearly in the best interest of the child".
 While such a reasoning was not expressly stated by the Chancellor in denying the name change, the court determined that similar Mississippi restrictions on the activities of minors were based on the common law reasoning that minors lacked the proper maturity to partake in the associated activity, most relevantly the restrictions of any medications or surgical procedures to assist in gender transition.
 As such, given the invocation of such common law restrictions regarding a minors gender transition, the court concluded that the youth lacked the maturity for a decision with "serious or long-lasting ramifications" to be in their best interest, precluding them from such a name change.